TritonDataCenter/pkgsrc.smartos.org/install-on-macos/index.markdown

 # Copy and paste the lines below to install the Intel set.
 #
 # These packages are suitable for anyone running Big Sur (11.3) or newer on
-# Intel x86 CPUs, and are updated from pkgsrc trunk every few days.
+# Intel x86 CPUs, and are updated from pkgsrc trunk every week.
 #
 BOOTSTRAP_TAR="bootstrap-macos11-trunk-x86_64-20211207.tar.gz"
 BOOTSTRAP_SHA="07e323065708223bbac225d556b6aa5921711e0a"